 In this sense the ra' is not that different from our english word evil.
 Our word evil doesn't always refer to sin and wickedness.
 Evil can also mean trouble, distress, and calamity.
 One might have an evil time trying to get something to work, or speak of social evils etc..
 Similarly, we can't assume that the evil spoken of in Isaiah 45.7 is the kind of perverse wickedness we usually associate with the word.

 The context further supports the idea that the evil or ra' mentioned in Isaiah 45.7 doesn't mean moral evil.
 One notices that the verse lays out a pattern of opposites, "I form the light, and create darkness; I make peace, and create evil..."
 (Isaiah 45.7 KJV bible).
 The opposite of light is darkness, which is the absence of light.
 Likewise the opposite of peace is not moral evil, but war, trouble, and calamity.
 Moral evil and sin might work against peace, but they are not its exact opposite.
 Therefore, the context supports that God does create evil in the sense of calamity and distress, but not that he creates sin.

 Isaiah 45.7 is just as true today as it was in the past.
-A lot of ministries don't like to use the word "sin", (maybe if it was spelled $in they'd use it more).
-There remains a widespread attitude that God exists to serve and indulge us.
-Many churches have replaced God's Word with a feel good message designed to gin people up on a psychological high.
-Every Sunday, people get sold on a false gospel in which Christ is their ticket to wordly desires, all the while giving them a license to sin, "While they promise them liberty, they themselves are the servants of corruption: for of whom a man is overcome, of the same is he brought in bondage" (2nd Peter 2.19 KJV bible).
+There is a widespread attitude that God exists to serve and indulge us.
+This is part of a feel good gospel that doesn't recognize the spiritual traps of sin.
+Salvation is never a license to sin, "While they promise them liberty, they themselves are the servants of corruption: for of whom a man is overcome, of the same is he brought in bondage" (2nd Peter 2.19 KJV bible).